Visualization of nuclear many-body correlations with the most probable configuration of nucleons: BCS wave function in coordinate-space representation

 If $M$ is an odd number, $N$ is also odd, and $N-M$ is still even.
 In the same way as the preceding discussion, one obtains for the coordinate-space representation of the state as given in Eq \eqref{eq:bcs},

-Note that the summation in the function $Z$ [Eq. \eqref{eq:Z}] in this case is taken over the levels other than the $M$ fully occupied or blocked levels.
+Note that the summation in the function $Z$ [Eq. \eqref{eq:Z}] in this case is taken over the levels other than the $M$ fully occupied or blocked ones.
 Since the number of terms in the summation grows factorially with the number of particles, it is difficult to make a brute-force computation for many-particle systems.
 We shall show in the following that the right hand side of Eq. \eqref{eq:bcsx} is proportional to a single Pfaffian of an $(N+M)\times(N+M)$ matrix, which is determined by the $\varphi$'s and $Z$'s.
+Thus $|\Psi|^2$ is easily obtained by computing a determinant.

 We will rewrite the right-hand side of Eq. \eqref{eq:bcsx} as a sum of products of a determinant and a Pfaffian.
 To this end, we first introduce a notation to specify a submatrix of a matrix.
 Consider an $m\times n$ matrix $X=(x_{ij})_{1\leq i \leq m,1\leq j \leq n}$.
 Given a subset of $r~(\leq m)$ row indices $I=\{i_1,i_2,\dots,i_r\}$ and a subset of $s~(\leq n)$ column indices $J=\{j_1,j_2,\dots,j_s\}$, we denote the $r\times s$ submatrix of $X$ by